Selected Fellowships and Awards

 When I think of Marly Youmans’ work, the word that comes to mind is “magic.”
 By this, I mean not only her language, but her evocation of mystery.
 Youmans’ poems always seem utterly new and startlingly familiar.
 Moreover, she has admirable range in terms of subject matter and tone.
 While I tend to favor her poems about the mythological, Youmans shows astonishing skill, whatever the subject.
 She is a poet working at the height of her powers.

-Kim Bridgford, poet, editor, Mezzo Cammin, and Director, West Chester University Poetry Conference
+Kim Bridgford, poet, editor, Mezzo Cammin, and Director, Poetry by the Sea

 |Books and books and a red dragon|